I’m so excited to not only share these Christmas traditions around the world with YOU, but to share them with my own family!

 I was soooo stoked to find out that Amazon sells them, online!

-Absolutely delicious, and such a fun new tradition to add to your Christmas celebrations (I’m envisioning Christmas Even mugs of hot cocoa and Stroopwafels!).
+Absolutely delicious, and such a fun new tradition to add to your Christmas celebrations (I’m envisioning Christmas Even mugs of hot cocoa and Stroopwafels!, or even on Christmas morning!).

 The family of an old boyfriend of mine introduced me to this really fun, and quite unique, German tradition (at least people think it came from Germany) – hiding a pickle (not a real one) inside your Christmas tree.